Define: Internet of Things (IoT)

 The good news is that there are things you can do to address the risks.
 For starters, every device on your network should follow your corporate password policy and patch management policy.
 (You have these policies and follow them, correct?).
 For devices you cannot fully bring into compliance, you’ll need to mitigate the risks in other ways, such as decommissioning, replacement, or segregation.

 This blog post was strictly about access to the IoT devices.
-In the next installment, I’ll discuss the data usage habits of some other interesting IoT devices.
+In a future installment, I’ll discuss the data usage habits of some other interesting IoT devices.
 In the meantime, make sure you know what’s on your network, ensure it’s included in your patch management system and follows your password policy, and understand what it communicates with.